MapStory/Learning/modules/module2.md

 In this lesson we will build StoryPins that only have text.
 In Module 5 we will build StoryPins with embedded media, like images and videos.

+##### Adding StoryFrames

+StoryFrames give you an ability to control the geographic extent and zoom level on the map at various points in time in a chapter.
+For example, at the start of your chapter you may want a zoom level that shows the whole world.
+But part way through your chapter you may want the map to zoom in closer to a specific country, town or even an individual block.
+Every chapter can have as many StoryFrames as you want, although remember that too much zooming around on the map might make it hard for the viewer of your StoryScape to make sense of your StoryScape!

+### Activity

-To create a StoryPin, navigate to the StoryPins tab in composer.
+1. To create a StoryPin, navigate to the StoryPins tab in composer.
 This will open up a form for creating your StoryPins.

 ![](images/Screen Shot 2019-01-22 at 11.23.13 AM.jpg)\